- Do Macs get attacked by viruses and malware?

 Do Macs get viruses?
 Do Macs need antivirus software?
-The short answers are yes, and yes - but it's a bit more complicated than that.
+The short answers are yes (and no), and yes (and no).
 In this article we look at the dangers faced by Mac users, and the pros and cons of using Mac antivirus software.

 The Mac is generally considered to be safe and secure, and there are a number of reasons why Macs are considered more secure than PCs.
 Malware writers are less likely to target Mac users because of the perception that it has a far smaller market share than Windows.
 There is also the fact that the Mac operating system is Unix-based, and Unix offers a number of security features built in.

 In addition, Apple has included a number of security measures that make attacking a Mac particularly challenging.
 These include Gatekeeper, which blocks any software than hasn't been digitally signed and approved by Apple from running on your Mac without your agreement.